 Keeping within this limit helps to have a good credit score, which is good for your financial life.

-Knowledge about debt-to-income ratio and debt-to-credit ratio helps to have a better financial future.
+Knowledge about the debt-to-income ratio and debt-to-credit ratio helps you to have a better financial future.

 So, getting back to the point, if you have credit card debt or payday loan debt, how will you pay it off?